Sunbird-cQube/community/use/Authentication_Process.md

 **Description of the Admin User**
-User with Admin role, User can access all the reports and admin features like creating users,viewing the data from storage layer etc.. for detailed admin feature refere this (https://cqube.sunbird.org/use/admin-features)
+User with Admin role, User can access all the reports and admin features like creating users,viewing the data from storage layer etc.. for detailed admin feature refer this (https://cqube.sunbird.org/use/admin-features)

 **Description of the Report Viewer User**